Living on My Own: Chart performance

-The 1993 No More Brothers Mix of "Living on My Own" was very successful in Europe.
-It made it to number one in Denmark, France, Greece, Iceland, Ireland, Italy, the Netherlands, Norway, Spain, Sweden and the United Kingdom, as well as on the Eurochart Hot 100.
-In the UK, it hit the top spot in its third week on the UK Singles Chart, on 8 August 1993; the single spent two weeks at the top of the chart.
+The 1993 No More Brothers Mix of "Living on My Own" peaked at number one in Denmark, France, Greece, Iceland, Ireland, Italy, Norway, Spain, Sweden, and the United Kingdom, as well as on the Eurochart Hot 100.
+In the UK, it hit the top spot in its third week on the UK Singles Chart, on 8 August 1993; the single spent two weeks at the top of the chart and 13 weeks within the UK Top 100.
 Additionally, it reached number two in Austria, Belgium, Germany, and Switzerland.
 In these countries, it was held off reaching number one by 4 Non Blondes' "What's Up".
+"Living on My Own" debuted on the Eurochart Hot 100 at number 83 on 3 July, after charting in Belgium.
+It reached number one 13 weeks later, on 30 October and held the position for two weeks.
 "Living on My Own" earned a gold record in the Netherlands, Sweden, and the UK, while it earned a platinum record in Austria and Germany.

 Music video

-The accompanying videos for both the original 1985 and the 1993 remix versions of "Living on My Own" show footage of Mercury's 39th birthday celebration on 5th September 1985 at the travesty nightclub Old Mrs. Henderson in Munich, where Mercury lived from 1979 to 1985.
+The accompanying videos for both the original 1985 and the 1993 remix versions of "Living on My Own" show footage of Mercury's 39th birthday celebration on 5 September 1985 at the travesty nightclub Old Mrs. Henderson in Munich, where Mercury lived from 1979 to 1985.
 The theme of the birthday party was "A Black and White Drag Ball".
-Because of the garishly costumed homosexuals and transvestites celebrating a decadent raucous party in the video clip, the British broadcaster BBC long refused to broadcast the music video on its channels.
+Because of the garishly costumed homosexual men and transvestites celebrating a decadent raucous party in the video clip, the British broadcaster BBC long refused to broadcast the music video on its channels.
 The video was directed by Hannes Rossacher and Rudi Dolezal, and received heavy rotation on MTV Europe.
-It was later published on Mercury's official YouTube channel in November 2012, and as of January 2023, the video had generated more than 100 million views.